Blog

 Low water pressure

-A long shower is one of the best ways to end the day after a hard day at work or to cool down after a strenuous workout.
-A hot shower on a winter night, or a cold shower in the blistering summer heat can be quite reviving.
-What makes the shower so effective is the right water pressure.
+A long shower is one of the best ways to end a hard day at work or to cool down after a strenuous workout.
+A hot shower on a winter night or a cold shower in the blistering summer heat can be reviving.

-If your water pressure only makes a trickle of water, you won’t have the satisfaction of having had a good shower.
-This is why most of us go the extra length to ensure that the pressure in our showers stay at the desired levels.
+But if your water pressure gives you no more than a trickle, you won’t have the satisfaction of a good shower.
+This is why most of us go the extra length to ensure that the pressure in our showers stays at the desired levels.

 California Rules & Regulations

-The new regulations set to come into effect in California this July require that all shower heads have a maximum water pressure of 2 gallons per minute, which is further slated to be reduced to 1.8 gallons per minute in July 2018.
+New regulations require that all shower heads have a maximum water pressure of 2 gallons per minute, which is further slated to be reduced to 1.8 gallons per minute in July 2018.

 Low Water Pressure